gangwug/preOslops/README.md

 example.ToRunCYCLOPS.csv: an example of expression data

-skinBenchmarkMatrixARNTLorder.csv: the benchmark correlation matrix used for down-sampling
+skinBenchmarkMatrixARNTLorder.csv: the benchmark correlation matrix used for down-sampling (minor different from the 17 clock and clock-associated genes, which may be helpful for avoiding the bias of using same 17 seed gene list)

 randomSampling.R: the code file for maximizing the oscillation signal by down-sampling